NguyenPhuc530/chat_gpt_tkinter_using_python/README.md

 ## Usage

 1. Clone the repository or download the source code.
+2. Go to https://platform.openai.com/api-keys to get the api_key
+3. If you don't know how to do that visit this page:https://www.merge.dev/blog/chatgpt-api-key
-2. Navigate to the project directory.
+4. Navigate to the project directory.
-3. Go to openai.py and paste your openai key
+5. Go to openai.py and paste your openai api_key in this command: openai.api_key = "your_api_key"
-4. Run the application using the following command:
+6. Run the application using the following command:

 ```
 python chat_gpt_tkinter_using_python